ReactiveX/rxjs/CONTRIBUTING.md

 (TBD): For now try to follow the style that exists elsewhere in the source, and use your best judgment.

+## Documentation

+- Documentation of RxJs will be shortly inline and more detailed in [rxjs-docs](https://github.com/ReactiveX/rxjs-docs)
+- The [Documentation Guidelines](https://github.com/ReactiveX/rxjs-docs/blob/master/DOCUMENTATION_GUIDELINES.md) will support you
+- Please keep both documents up to date

 ## Unit Tests